blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     ```
     docker-compose -f <PATH_TO_BLACK_DUCK>/docker-compose/docker-compose.yml -f <PATH_TO_ALERT>/docker-compose/docker-compose.yml -f <PATH_TO_ALERT>/docker-compose/docker-compose.local-overrides.yml -p <PROFILE_NAME> up -d
     ```
+    - Replace <PATH_TO_BLACK_DUCK> with the directory path to the Black Duck installation files.
+    - Replace <PATH_TO_ALERT> with the directory path to the Alert installation files.
-- Be sure to replace <PROFILE_NAME> with the profile name used for the deployment i.e. blackduck.
+    - Replace <PROFILE_NAME> with the profile name used for the deployment i.e. blackduck.
     ```
     docker-compose -f <PATH_TO_BLACK_DUCK>/docker-compose/docker-compose.yml -f <PATH_TO_ALERT>/docker-compose/docker-compose.yml -f <PATH_TO_ALERT>/docker-compose/docker-compose.local-overrides.yml -p blackduck up -d
     ```